 The importance of protecting your tax return forms from getting stolen cannot be overemphasized for the following reasons.

 1. Thieves will commit a tax return fraud with your stolen tax return form.
 It is important to mention that one of the ways these thieves commit tax refund fraud with your stolen tax return forms is by using your social security number to file a tax return.
 Your tax form contains a social security number and these criminals will get the number on the stolen tax return forms.
 Apart from the social security number, these criminals will get your birth date and your name and this is just what is needed to file a tax refund in your name.
-With this, it is possible for these criminals to file tax return using your identity using a fake W-2 information.
+With this, it is possible for these criminals to file a tax return using your identity using fake W-2 information.
 The IRS will likely detect the discrepancy especially when they receive the employers' wage data report but the issue is that it is always too late to recover the funds.

 3. Note that despite the advances in security measures taken by the IRS to combat or prevent tax return frauds, it is still proving difficult to stop the activities of criminals every tax season.
-What this means is that tax payers are required to put in some extra measure themselves to defend themselves against tax return fraud as there is a limit to what the IRS can do in this regard.
+What this means is that taxpayers are required to put in some extra measure themselves to defend themselves against tax return fraud as there is a limit to what the IRS can do in this regard.